Daniel-Ze/Leaf-disc-scoring/scripts/README.md

                  /class2
 ```
 The ratio of training to validation should be around 60 : 40 % of images from the respective class.
 We are going to train binary CNNs therefore we will have two classes for training and validation later on.\
 In the Keras tutorial a total of 1000 images per class were used for training the CNN and 400 images were used for validation.
-We will follow this tutorial with out random select python script.
+We will follow this tutorial with our random select python script.
 We will chose 1000 images for training and 400 images for validation for each class we have generated in a folder called combined/:
 ```shell
 (keras) ~/folder/with/images $ python ~/Leaf-disc-scoring/scripts/random_select_val_train.py -i combined/class1/ -v 400 -t 1000 -e .png
 ```